 Shared leadership is a modern and exciting way to lead and manage.
 The goal of sharing authority within a team of leaders is to maximize the use of all capabilities and ideas in the organization.
 It does not force change upon the organizational structure, but builds on the existing structure and makes the best of it.
 In this article Walid Farag explores shared leadership and provides a case study.

-At the recent Agile Australia InfoQ spoke to Nigel Dalton about social experiments in modern management, applying Lean, Agile and Systems Thinking to workplaces, disruptive innovation and his goal of "20 by 2020" - having 20% of organisations using agile management approaches by 2020.
+At the recent Agile Australia InfoQ spoke to Nigel Dalton about social experiments in modern management, applying Lean, Agile and Systems Thinking to workplaces and disruptive innovation.

 This article examines the dynamics of Kanban and how it works in the light of queuing theory.
 It analyses three case studies and reveals some basic and insightful ideas about how Kanban works.